sergey1kuzmin/spaceship-titanic/README.md

 - While rounding Alpha Centauri en route to its first destination—the torrid 55 Cancri E—the unwary Spaceship Titanic collided with a spacetime anomaly hidden within a dust cloud.
 Sadly, it met a similar fate as its namesake from 1000 years before.
 Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!

--To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.
+- To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.

 - In this competition your task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 To help you make these predictions, you're given a set of personal records recovered from the ship's damaged computer system.